California Budget ChallengeAbout Next 10Budget Overview

 Poverty

-According to the U.S. Census Bureau, California had the 22nd-highest poverty rate of 11% under the traditional poverty measure using the three-year average from 2018 to 2020 (the latest year for which data are available) among all 50 states and the District of Columbia.
-Mississippi had that the highest rate at 18.8% followed by Louisiana at 17.4%, while New Hampshire had the lowest of 5.3%.
-The national average was 11.2% over the same time period.
+According to the U.S. Census Bureau, California had the 22nd-highest poverty rate of 11% under the traditional poverty measure using the three-year average from 2019 to 2021 (the latest year for which data are available) among all 50 states and the District of Columbia.
+Mississippi had that the highest rate at 18.1% followed by Louisiana at 17.2%, while

 Comparison of Tax Rate by Type